-Achievement and Performance during the 2018/19 year
+Achievement and Performance during the 2020/21 year

-This section includes some information from previous years in order to provide context to the significant developments and progress of during the 2019/20 year.
+This section includes some information from previous years in order to provide context to the significant developments and progress during the 2020/21 year.
 The number of pupils on roll at September 2019 was 50.
-This rose to 76 by August 2020.
+This rose to 76 by September 2020 and 80 by September 2021.

 Prior to 2019/20, St Mary's underwent an Ofsted inspection of the residential provision in November 2018.
 The inspection raised a number of significant issues and the provision rated as Inadequate.
 The interim Principal and Interim Headteacher both left St Mary's before Christmas 2018.
 The Board of Governors appointed a new Interim Headteacher starting in January 2019.
 Unfortunately, he went on long term sick leave in February 2019 and resigned with effect from March 2019.
 The substantive Deputy Headteacher became the Acting Headteacher from February 2019.

 St Mary's underwent an Ofsted inspection of the education provision and a monitoring visit for the residential provision in February 2019.
-The school was rated as Inadequate and the residential monitoring report found a very similar position to that of November 2018.
+The school was rated as Inadequate and the residential monitoring report found a similar position to that of November 2018.

-The Board of Governors accepted the proposed support from the Torfield and Saxon Mount Multi Academy Trust ("TaSMAT") which had been brokered by East Sussex County Council and the Regional Schools Commissioner on behalf of the Department for Education.
+The Board of Trustees accepted the proposed support from the Torfield and Saxon Mount Multi Academy Trust ("TaSMAT") which had been brokered by East Sussex County Council and the Regional Schools Commissioner on behalf of the Department for Education.
 TaSMAT is a multi academy trust formed of two good and outstanding special schools in the local area.
 At that point, with the agreement of the Local Authority, the Regional Schools Commissioner and the Education and Skills Funding Agency, the majority of the Board of Governors, including the Chair, resigned.

 A new Board of Trustees was established under the chairmanship of a Director of TaSMAT.
-The new board were in place from 11 March 2019.
-An Interim Executive Board (IEB) was put in place soon after.
+The new Board were in place from 11 March 2019.
+An Interim Executive Board (IEB) was put in place by the new Board of Trustees soon after.

 This was for two main reasons.
 Firstly, TaSMAT leaders recognised that an IEB would enable a more operational role for this governance committee at a time when the school was experiencing significant difficulties.
 Secondly it was the first step to ensuring the structure of governance included a separation between Trustees and Governors, meaning that in the longer-term governance could be conducted more effectively.